MaXincs28/Maximilian-Senfter/README.md

 3. Apply the database migrations using `alembic upgrade head` from the `backend` directory (requires PostgreSQL with the PostGIS extension).
 4. Run the API with `python backend/main.py`.

+Authentication uses JWTs signed with the secret key.
+Set `FIREBASE_CREDENTIALS` in your `.env` to initialize Firebase Admin.
+Register and log in via `/auth/register` and `/auth/login`, then include the token in the `Authorization` header to access `/shops` and `/products` routes.